aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 To reduce the performance cost related to DOM scripting, keep the following in mind:

 - Minimize DOM access, and try to work as much as possible in JavaScript.
-- Use local variable to store DOM references which you will use repeatedly.
+- Use a local variable to store DOM references which you will use repeatedly.
 - Cache HTML collections `length` into a local variable when it's small, or convert it into an array when it's large.
 - Use faster APIs when available, such as `firstElementChild` or `querySelectorAll()`.
 - Reduce cases of reflows and reprints.